ga-curriculum/genai-llm-capabilities-alignment-v2/microlesson-01/README.md

 Fine-tuning is the process of adapting a pretrained LLM to a specific domain or application by training it on smaller, domain-specific datasets.
 This approach strikes a balance between leveraging existing capabilities and tailoring the model for specialized use cases.

 #### **1. Choosing a Suitable Base Model**
-- **Importance**:
-  - Select a model aligned with the task's requirements (e.g., text generation, classification).
-  - Pretrained models like GPT, BERT, or T5 are common starting points.
-- **Factors to Consider**:
-  - Model size and complexity (e.g., GPT-3 vs. a smaller model like DistilBERT).
-  - Domain relevance of the pretrained model's training data.
-- **Example**:
-  - Using GPT-3 for general-purpose generation or BioBERT for biomedical applications.

-#### **2. Collecting Domain-Specific Datasets**
-- **Overview**:
-  - Domain-specific datasets ensure the model is trained on relevant content, improving its applicability.
-- **Steps to Prepare Data**:
-  - **Data Collection**: Gather domain-specific resources like industry reports, customer logs, or research papers.
-  - **Preprocessing**: Clean, tokenize, and normalize the data.
-  - **Annotation**: Label data for tasks like classification or sentiment analysis.
-- **Challenges**:
-  - Finding high-quality, representative data.
-  - Balancing data diversity and relevance.

-#### **3. Fine-Tuning Techniques**
-- **Overview**:
-  - Fine-tuning involves retraining only a subset of the model's parameters or the entire model for specific tasks.
-- **Techniques**:
-  - **Low-Rank Adaptation (LoRA)**: Efficiently fine-tunes by adjusting a few key layers.
-  - **Adapters**: Add lightweight modules to pretrained models without modifying the core parameters.
-  - **Prompt Engineering**: Refines input prompts to guide the model’s behavior.
-- **Benefits**:
-  - Reduces computational costs compared to training from scratch.
-  - Tailors the model to tasks like classification, summarization, or question answering.

-#### **4. Validating for Domain-Specific Applications**
-- **Validation Process**:
-  - Evaluate the fine-tuned model using task-specific metrics (e.g., accuracy, F1 score, BLEU).
-  - Test on real-world datasets to ensure applicability and robustness.
-- **Iteration**:
-  - Refine the dataset, retrain, and validate iteratively to achieve optimal performance.

-#### **Advantages of Fine-Tuning**
-- Saves time and computational resources by leveraging pretrained knowledge.
-- Improves model performance in niche domains or tasks.
-- Enables customization for tone, style, or language requirements.

-#### **Example Use Case**
-- Fine-tuning BERT on legal documents to extract key clauses or summarize agreements.

----

-#### **1. Choosing a Suitable Base Model**

 Selecting the right pretrained model is the first and most crucial step in fine-tuning.
 A well-suited base model ensures that the foundation aligns with the desired application and task.